LoretaE/Loretos_Portfolio/README.md

 Data cleaning, missing data management, detecting and removing outliers were performed.
 Coding of categorical variables, standardisation of numerical data were implemented.

-The data processed and EDA will be implemented in 2 scopes:
+The data processed and EDA will be implemented  for 10 Lithuanian districts.
-* 5 largest municipalities (Vilnius, Kaunas, Klaipėda, Šiauliai, Panevėžys);
-* 10 Lithuanian districts.